DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/StyleHelper/SH-Table-Configuration.md

 # Table Configuration

 Style Helper allows you to configure which columns are shown in the table interface, their order, and visibility, so you can focus on the data that matters most to you.
-The tool provides comprehensive column management capabilities including adding, removing, reordering, and saving column configurations.

 ## Overview

-Table configuration is a key feature that enables you to customize the table interface to match your specific workflow needs.
-You can add columns from object preferences, reorder columns using intuitive controls, and save configurations as profiles for reuse across different projects and workflows.
+The **Preferences button** is the independent control for managing table columns for each tab.
+You can add columns from object preferences, reorder columns using intuitive controls, and save configurations as profiles for reuse.
+Each tab maintains its own independent column configuration.

+**Note:** Available column options are dynamic and change based on the checked objects, as different objects have different property data structures.

+> **GIF Placeholder:** Show the Preferences button interface and basic column management

-## Column Management
+## Preferences Button

+The **Preferences button** is your primary tool for customizing table columns for each tab:

+- **Independent Control** - Each tab has its own Preferences button for column configuration
+- **Dynamic Configuration** - Available column options change based on the checked objects
+- **Tab-Specific Settings** - Column settings are configured independently for each tab
+- **Persistent Configuration** - Your preferences for each tab are saved and maintained across sessions

+> **GIF Placeholder:** Demonstrate accessing the Preferences button and its interface

-### Adding Columns
+## Adding Columns

 Add data columns to the table from object preferences:

 - **Object Preferences Access** - Click "Object Preferences" to access available data
+- **Dynamic Data Structure** - Available columns change based on the checked objects and their property structures
-- **Data Selection** - Select which data columns to add to the table
+- **Data Selection** - Select which data columns to add to the table from the available options
 - **Column Addition** - Add selected data columns to the table interface

-- **Data Organization** - Organize data in a structured table format
+> **GIF Placeholder:** Show how to access Object Preferences and add columns to the table

-### Column Operations
+## Column Operations

-Efficient column management operations:
+### Adding and Removing Columns

 - **Column Addition** - Add new columns from object preferences
 - **Column Removal** - Remove unnecessary columns from the table
-- **Column Reordering** - Change column order using up/down buttons
 - **Column Reset** - Reset column order to default configuration

-## Column Reordering
+> **GIF Placeholder:** Demonstrate adding and removing columns

-### Reordering Controls
+### Column Reordering

 Use intuitive controls to reorder columns: